ndhhh/tp/docs/UserGuide.md

 ### Viewing a student: `view`

-Finds and displays the specified student from CadetHQ.
+Finds and displays the specified student from CadetHQ using their student ID or their index in the list.

 Format: `view INDEX` or `view SID`